meg768/homebridge-thyren-3/README.md

 ### Devices

-If you specify a section in your config file named **devices** only the specified devices will be added from the Tellstick.
+If you specify a section in your config file named **devices** only the specified devices will be added from the Tellstick Duo.

 ```javascript